-28. Verification of assets
+28 Verification of assets

-- 28.1 Every executive director of department together with the asset management department shall at least once during every financial year undertake a comprehensive verification of all fixed assets controlled or used by the department concerned. - 28.2 Every executive director of department together with the asset management department shall promptly and fully report in writing to the Chief Financial Officer in the format determined by the Chief Financial Officer, all relevant results of such fixed asset verification, provided that each such asset verification shall be undertaken and completed as closely as possible to the end of each financial year, and that the resultant report shall be submitted to the Chief Financial Officer not later than 30 June of the year in question.
+- 28.1 Every executive director of department shall at least every financial year undertake a comprehensive verification of all fixed assets controlled or used by the department concerned. - 28.2 Every executive director of department shall promptly and fully report in writing to the Chief Financial Officer in the format determined by the Chief Financial Officer, all relevant results of such fixed asset verification, provided that each such asset verification shall be undertaken and completed as closely as possible to the end of each financial year, and that the resultant report shall be submitted to the Chief Financial Officer not later than 30 June of the year in question.

-29. Disposal of assets
+29 Disposal of assets